0xkernelghost/Web_Security/PortSwiggerLabs/Authentication/Readme.md

 - Token not expiring after use
 - Token predictable (timestamp-based)
 - Host header injection → reset link sent to attacker domain
-- User-supplied email trusted without validation
+- Password-reset requests that allow account identity to be changed or trusted without proper verification

 ---